natebrunelle/2910/markdown/b+means.md

 Result: grade inflation.
 Grades are still [based on relative performance](https://en.wikipedia.org/wiki/Relative_grading) but now the cut-offs between letters are flexible and can change, and generally move toward higher grades over time.
-More and more, universities are even allowing each course to pick their own curve so that a student who is reliably at the 80th percentile in ever class may get A+ in one class and B- in another.
+More and more, universities are even allowing each course to pick their own curve so that a student who is reliably at the 80th percentile in every class may get A+ in one class and B- in another.

 ## Our department's definition